KatherineMichel/portfolio/doc/favorite-conference-photos.md

 ## PyCascades 2020

 ![](favorite-conference-photos/pycascades-2020-dinner-with-guido.jpg)
-At the end of the conference day, I was hanging out in the lobby among other stragglers and was invited to dinner by my friends Vicky and Jonan.
+At the end of a conference day, I was hanging out in the lobby among other stragglers and was invited to dinner by my friends Vicky and Jonan.
 Guido happened to be in attendance.
 What a magical evening!

 ![](favorite-conference-photos/pycascades-2020-sprints-hanging-out-with-guido.jpg)
 Hanging out with Guido at the sprints